boytchev/tsl-textures/README.md

 #### Example "Wooden toys"

 Uses [wood.js](https://boytchev.github.io/tsl-textures/docs/wood.html) texture
-to convert flat-color 3D models (an ambulance,a race car and a luxury SUV) into wooden toys.
+to convert flat-color 3D models (an ambulance, a race car and a luxury SUV from Car Kit (1.4) by Kenney [www.kenney.nl](https://www.kenney.nl/)) into wooden toys.
 All the wood textures are procedurally generated in real-time.
 Click on the image for a live demo.

 [<img src="https://boytchev.github.io/tsl-textures/examples/example-wooden-toys.jpg">](https://boytchev.github.io/tsl-textures/examples/example-wooden-toys.html)